astral-sh/uv/docs/python-versions.md

 If a specific Python version is requested, e.g. `--python 3.7`, additional executable names are included in the search:

 - A Python interpreter on the `PATH` as, e.g., `python3.7` on macOS and Linux.

+## Python distributions

+Python does not publish official distributable binaries, uv uses third-party standalone distributions from the [`python-build-standalone`](https://github.com/indygreg/python-build-standalone) project.
+The project is partially maintained by the uv maintainers and is used by many other Python projects.

+The Python distributions are self-contained and highly-portable.
+Additionally, these distributions have various build-time optimizations enabled to ensure they are performant.

+These distributions have some behavior quirks, generally as a consequence of portability.
+See the [`python-build-standalone` quirks](https://gregoryszorc.com/docs/python-build-standalone/main/quirks.html) documentation for details.